 - Maven will create the service JAR in this module.

-This is all about creating liferay service builder with Maven.
-Next you need to know how to give dependency of service builder to other liferay maven modules.
+This is all about creating a Liferay service builder with Maven.
+Next, you need to know how to give dependency of service builder to other Liferay maven modules.

-As I said, you need to give dependency of service module to other liferay maven plugin.
+As I said, you need to give dependency on the service module to other Liferay maven plugins.

-For example you created a liferay maven portlet called Dashboard where you want to access this service.
-In this scenario, you need to give dependency of service module of this (sample service builder ) maven project as below.
+For example, you created a Liferay maven portlet called Dashboard where you want to access this service.
+In this scenario, you need to give dependency on the service module of this (sample service builder ) maven project as below.

-In <dependencies> section in pom.xml of Dashboard portlet, just give the dependency as below.
+In the <dependencies> section in pom.xml of Dashboard portlet, just give the dependency as below.

 Last important thing.
-If you know how to create Liferay maven service builder, it would be very ease for you to understand the service builder in Liferay DXP.
-The concept of service builder in DXP is more or less similar to liferay maven service builder as described in this blog.
+If you know how to create a Liferay maven service builder, it would be straightforward for you to understand the service builder in Liferay DXP.
+The concept of service builder in DXP is similar to Liferay maven service builder described in this blog.

-You can refer the code that I used to demonstrate the liferay maven service builder concept from Git hub link.
+You can refer to the code that I used to demonstrate the Liferay maven service builder concept from the Git hub link.

-- It creates two sub projects (called modules) under main service builder portlet plugin project.
+- It creates two sub-projects (called modules) under the main service builder portlet plugin project.

-- one module – called portlet module contains all impl classes.
-It also has service.xml file.
+- One module – called the portlet module, contains all impl classes.
+It also has a service.xml file.

-- second module – called service module contains all interfaces and util classes.
+- The second module – called the service module, contains all interfaces and util classes.
 It also contains the service jar.